SPVillacorta/GeoNER/README.md

 Note: Some of the PDFs used in our experiments were obtained via institutional access or direct purchase.
 To support reproducibility, we recommend using freely accessible research papers available from sources like Google Scholar.
 Once downloaded, place your PDF files in the appropriate folder (e.g., data/pdf/) and follow the steps in the How to Use section to extract and process the documents.

 ---
+### License
+---
+This repository is licensed under the MIT [LICENSE](LICENSE).

+---
+## Contact
+---
+Please email your questions or comments to Sandra Villacorta.

+## Contributing
+---
+We welcome pull requests and suggestions for improvement.
+Please open an issue to discuss your ideas.

+## Acknowledgments

+Thanks to CSIRO and the Geological Survey of Western Australia for supporting research.

+---
 ## Citation

 If you use this repository, code, or dataset in your research, please cite the following publication: